UNCLASSIFIED (U)

 c.
 Proposals involving computer-related equipment, space, cables, or electrical connections must include the concurrence of the post Information Systems Security Officer (ISSO).
 MCI projects do not fund information technology equipment.
 IT equipment is funded by IRM or the requiring office/agency.

 d.
-Any project that involves technical or physical security proposals requires the concurrence of the Regional Security Officer/Post Security Officer (RSO/PSO) and the cognizant security office of the parent agency (e.g., OBO's Office of Security Management (OBO/CFSM/SM)).
+Any project that involves technical or physical security proposals requires the concurrence of the Regional Security Officer/Post Security Officer (RSO/PSO) and the cognizant security office of the parent agency (e.g., OBO's Office of Security Management (OBO/CSM/SM)).
 See 15 FAM 687 for OBO Project Assistance, Approval, and Permitting Requirements.

 15 FAM 645.3 Approval of MCI Projects